Imazatosuji Line: Rolling stock

-There is a train depot on a spur between Shimizu and Shimmori-Furuichi; the tracks continue on from there towards Tsurumi-ryokuchi on the Nagahori Tsurumi-ryokuchi Line, and the two lines share the same workshop (Tsurumi Workshop).
+There is an underground train depot on a spur between Shimizu and Shimmori-Furuichi built underneath the northwest gate of the Tsurumi-ryokuchi park; the tracks continue on from there towards Tsurumi-ryokuchi on the Nagahori Tsurumi-ryokuchi Line, and the two lines share the same maintenance yard (Tsurumi Workshop).

 Ridership

 According to data collected on 1 March 2007, two months after the line's opening, daily ridership on the Imazatosuji Line (all stations, including transfer passengers) was 37,000, less than one-third the projected amount (120,000).
 On 15 June of the same year, a survey conducted at the end of April was released that showed passenger numbers at the seven stations not connecting to other subway lines to be approximately 45,000 per day.
 At the end of fiscal 2010, ridership for the line stood at roughly 56,800 passengers per day.

 When the Imazatosuji Line opened, the number of city buses running between Imazato and Sekime-Seiiku was reduced to 2–3 per hour.
 Nevertheless, many people still prefer to ride the buses, as they are more accessible than the subway stations, which are further apart and fairly deep underground, requiring them to walk a greater distance.

 Due to the presence of existing lines, stations on the Imazatosuji Line were built deeper underground, so transfers at connecting stations take longer than average.
 Originally, it was believed that there would be many passengers using the line to access the Osaka University of Economics (as the nearest station is Zuikō Yonchōme); however, because reaching Umeda would require a lengthy transfer to the Tanimachi Line at Taishibashi-Imaichi, many of those people continue to use the Kami-Shinjō station (which is more distant from the university) on the Hankyu Kyoto Line, and ridership has not increased substantially.
 Additionally, while there are fewer buses than before, they continue to compete with the line for ridership, due to their flat fare and greater number of stops.
 Despite the relatively short train length (only 4 cars), trains are rarely full.

 In 2015, ridership for the line would eventually reach nearly 65,000 passengers per day, which is still less than two-thirds of the projected ridership.
+All of these issues have resulted in the line operating in a deficit as of 2018.